 Would you love to have your own custom-built dream house?
 A construction loan can make that dream come true.

-This type of financing can be a little confusing.
+This type of loan can be a little confusing.
 So, put on your overalls -- we're going to help you build a good foundation of knowledge about construction loans.

 Construction loans typically have higher interest rates than normal home loans and have shorter terms.